se-for-sci/se-for-sci.github.io/content/week10/debugging.md

   - Avoid losing hours of precious computer time
   - Especially important for parallel codes

-- Extremely important when you need to debug a code that crashes a\er a few hours!!
+- Extremely important when you need to debug a code that crashes after a few hours!!
   - You can recompile the code with ``–g`` and start from the last checkpoint
   - Remember... ``-g`` slows down the code dramatically so you want to be as close to the crash as possible